Go to Main

 On canvas gradient color spot editing Yes No Yes No

-Patch gradients (aka mesh gradients) Yes Yes No No No No Yes
+Patch gradients (aka mesh gradients) Yes Yes No No Yes No Yes

-Image Patch distortions Yes No No No No No No
+Image mesh distortions Yes No No No No No No

-Lines/polygons with various methods of shifting edges planned Yes Yes Yes Yes Yes Yes
+Lines/polygons Yes Yes Yes Yes Yes Yes Yes

-Ellipses, arcs, chords planned Yes Yes Yes Yes Yes Yes
+Ellipses, arcs, chords Yes Yes Yes Yes Yes Yes Yes

 Paths composed of different types, such as a circular arc to a bezier segment to a straight segment, and still allow specialized editing of such shapes planned